OneSilverBullet/silvergamer.github.io/_posts/2023-10-05-Medium-Access-Control.md

 ## 5 CSMA-CA

-### 5.1 Conception

-The distributed coordination function (DCF) provides support for asynchronous data transfer of MSDUs on a best-effort basis.
+The distributed coordination function (DCF) **provides support for asynchronous data transfer of MSDUs on a best-effort basis**.

-The DCF is based on the carrier sensing multiple access with collision avoidance (CSMA-CA) protocol.
+The DCF is based on the **carrier sensing multiple access with collision avoidance** (CSMA-CA) protocol.

+Problem:

+1. Transmission errors in the channel is high

+2. Hidden terminal problem

+Solution: CSMA-CA

 Interframe Space(IFS): Allstations are obliged to remain quiet for a certain minimum period after a transmission has been completed.